movibe/laravelcp/readme.md

 ## How you can help!
 If you like the project I really need help with the phpunit testing stuff, so feel free to contribute there first :D

+Have a suggestion?
+Post it in the 'issues'.

 # From the forked repo: